adrihans/Decoding_NER_Biases/docs/index.md

 Secondly, we wanted to make sure there were three named entities in each sentence to make things simpler, and, at the end, we made sure the `pronoun` was a nominative one, to avoid any english mistakes when building the sentences with real names.
 This cleaning process was really inspired by the article.
 We ended up with **89 sentences**, and this was good enough for our experiments.

-Having a cleaned and good sentence template, we could then look for datasets containing first names and some atteched information relative to the fields we wanted to study.
+Having a cleaned and good sentence template, we could then look for datasets containing first names and some attached information relative to the fields we wanted to study.
 We used four different datasets:
 - The one of the article, giving, as we said, a list of first names for each gender and ethnical categories.
 - The US baby names at the national level
 - The made available by the Open Data Website of New York City.